 - A student receives a grade of “D” or lower in any core, field, or elective course at any point of their graduate studies.

 - A student doesn't successfully complete the Ph.D.
-Core Comprehensive Examination in both Micro and Macro after the completion of their fifth semester in the department.
+Qualifying Examination in both Micro and Macro before the start of their second year in the program.

 - A student engages in academic dishonesty as defined by Texas Tech University's Student

 Ph.D. students who are making satisfactory progress in the program are supported for four years.
 If a student needs more than four years to complete the requirements for the Ph.D. degree and seeks funding for an additional fifth year (or sixth year), they need to submit a proposal to the Graduate Committee by November 15 of their fourth (fifth) year containing the following:

 - A research statement that includes the research topic and what has been accomplished so far.